 Metcalf originally gave the reverse figure as St Paul, and this is followed in Sear, but it is clearly the Baptist ("O Prodromos" = The Forerunner).

-Note that in the 1st edition of "Coins of the Crusader States" this type is described twice on p.
-328 - once incorrectly (following Grierson) as Coin 23, and then correctly as Coin 24.
+Note that in the 1st edition of "Coins of the Crusader States" two versions of this type are described; the first as Coin 23, with the Virgin on the obverse and St Paul on the

 O: Unclear figure (Virgin enthr?)